echawk/marktex/README.md

 	- The preamble is tested well in the 'marktex' script, however it has not been throughly tested with the makefile
 - [ ] Add in support to change the document class (ideally in the preamble section)
 - [ ] Add in support for citation commands
+	- Using miktex, there seems to be an issue with biber
 - [ ] Add in support for highlighting source code
 	- I'd like to be able to use marktex for literate programming
+	- `source-highlight` will likely fit my needs
 - [x] Extract the commands to an external shell script (while still keeping it embedded in the makefile)
 	- This is currently what the `marktex` shell script does; it's where the main development is occuring
 - [x] Support proper inline math with the '@m' tags
 	- We don't have to support this ourselves; lowdown already offers a '--parse-math' flag to hande this.

+### Long Term
+	- Reduce the dependence on LaTeX; add in the ability to use groff instead
+		- This should be relatively straightforward, however I don't want to start this process until marktex is sufficently stable

 ## Issues
 - Currently there is no way to tell lowdown about context